NamtaoProductions/namtao-com/src/site/notes/Misusing Macros for Fn and profit.md

 ...and `bacon clippy` is a perfect pairing

-clippy, when set up with the pedantic lints I just showed you.
+Clippy, when set up with the pedantic lints I just showed you.
 The compiler's output isn't just beautiful, it nearly always comes with hints to what you should fix.

 If you run `bacon clippy` in a terminal while you work on your project, you will find, as I did, that it teaches you Rust.
 As happened with my const journey.

 ---
 # DETECTIVE CLIPPY